Nathanfeng/decentralized-charity-platform/README.md

 It takes a while to get a response from the network, hence the user interface feedback might be slow.
 Please be patient and wait for the network to response.

-### EthPM Packages
-Packages in EthPM are outdated.
-Zeppelin is added to this codebase via EthPM due to specific requirements.
-It is advised to add this dependency module through Yarn instead.